 How to make Shrimp Broccoli Stir Fry

-In a mixing bowl, add the shrimp, cornstarch, rice cooking wine and 1 tsp salt together and let it sit for about 15 minutes.
+In a mixing bowl, add the shrimp, cornstarch, rice cooking wine and 1 teaspoon salt together and let it sit for about 15 minutes.

-Add 1 tbsp of sesame oil in a large cooking pan and heat on medium high heat.
+Add 1 tablespoon of sesame oil in a large cooking pan and heat on medium high heat.

 In a wok or cooking pan, add shrimp and stir fry for about 30 seconds on each side.
 Remove shrimp and place aside.